Section 179 and Bonus Depreciation 2026: Limits, 100% Bonus, and De Minimis

 Section 179: The Original First-Year Expensing

 Section 179 of the Internal Revenue Code allows businesses to expense the full cost of qualifying property in the year placed in service, rather than depreciating over multiple years.
-For 2025, the limits are:
+For tax years beginning in 2026, the federal limits are:

 Section 179 has unique features that distinguish it from bonus depreciation: